mukulkkumar/pandas/README.md

   * overwrite value in a dataframe
   * overwrite multiple values in a dataframe
   * rename index labels or columns in a dataframe
+  * delete rows or columns from a dataframe